Tiefling: Publication history

 One of the first artists to depict the tiefling was Tony DiTerlizzi.

 Advanced Dungeons & Dragons 2nd edition

 The tiefling was introduced in the Planescape Campaign Setting (1994) with more information in the first Planescape Monstrous Compendium Appendix (1994) and The Planewalker's Handbook (1996).
+Cameron Lucas, for Game Rant, explained that the race was "originally conceived as a term representative of 'Planetouched' people that have been affected or 'blessed' by a godly being or demon somehow".
+Lucas commented that the original tieflings had "hybrid features that varied from hooves to reptilian tails" and while their visual appearance changed in subsequent editions, their status "as a socially maligned people" increased in subsequent editions.

 Dungeons & Dragons 3rd edition

 The tiefling appears in the Monster Manual for this edition (2000) under the "planetouched" entry.

 The fey'ri and tanna'ruk tieflings appeared in Monsters of Faerun (2001).
 The tiefling is presented as a player character race for the Forgotten Realms setting in the Forgotten Realms Campaign Setting (2001), and the tiefling and fey'ri appear as player character races in Races of Faerûn (2003).

 Dungeons & Dragons 3.5 edition

 The tiefling appears in the revised Monster Manual for this edition (2003) under the planetouched entry.

 The tiefling paragon was introduced in Unearthed Arcana (2004).

-The tiefling appears as a player character race in the Planar Handbook (2004), and Races of Destiny (2004).
+The tiefling then appears as a player character race in the Planar Handbook (2004), and Races of Destiny (2004).